 Interest in web based applications is at an all-time high, and new computer applications are always in development.
 The Information Technology - Software Developer program could be what you need to turn your interest in computers into a lifelong career.
 Graduates of this program also have the opportunity to transfer their credits to selected four-year institutions.

 IT - SOFTWARE DEVELOPER ASSOCIATE DEGREE | 10-152-1

-Course # Course Title Credits Prerequisites/Comments 152-101 Programming Fundamentals 3 2 nd 8 Weeks Program student; 152-118 and 152-107 or concurrent 152-107 Web 1-HTML & CSS 3 1 st 8 Weeks Program student 152-118 Intro to Computers & Progrmmng 3 1 st 8 Weeks 152-132 Database 1 3 2 nd 8 Weeks Program student 804-133 Math & Logic 3 TOTAL CREDITS: 15
+Course # Course Title

+152-101 Programming Fundamentals

+152-107 Web 1-HTML & CSS

+152-118 Intro to Computers & Progrmmng

+152-132 Database 1

+804-133 Math & Logic

+TOTAL CREDITS: